 Whether an alternative design meets the relevant objectives having regard to the amenity of the dwelling and the site context.
 Objectives To contain noise sources in developments that may affect existing dwellings. ✓ Objectives met To protect residents from external and internal noise sources.
-Clause 58.05 Clause 58.05-1 Accessibility objective Standard D17 Standard D17 At least 50 per cent of dwellings should have: A clear opening width of at least 850mm at the entrance to the dwelling and main bedroom.
+Clause 58.05 .
+Clause 58.05-1 Accessibility objective Standard D17 Standard D17 At least 50 per cent of dwellings should have: A clear opening width of at least 850mm at the entrance to the dwelling and main bedroom.
 A clear path with a minimum width of 1.2 metres that connects the dwelling entrance to the main bedroom, an adaptable bathroom and the living area.
 A main bedroom with access to an adaptable bathroom.

-At least 50 per At least 50 per cent of dwellings should have: Standard not met At least one a requirements D4.
-At least one adaptable bathroom that meets all of the requirements of either Design A or Design B specified in Table D4. eets all of the yn B specified in Table Table D4 Bathroom design om design Design option A Design option B Door opening A clear 850mm wide door opening.
+At least 50 per ( At least 50 per cent of dwellings should have: ve: Standard not met At least one a requirements D4.
+At least one adaptable bathroom that meets all of the requirements of either Design A or Design B specified in Table D4. sets all of the yn B specified in Table Table D4 Bathroom design m design Design option A Design option B Door opening A clear 850mm wide door opening.
 A clear 820mm wide door opening located opposite the shower.
 Door design Either: Either: A slide door, or A slide door, or A door that opens outwards, or A door that opens outwards, or A door that opens inwards that is clear of the circulation area and has readily removable hinges.
 A door that opens inwards and has readily removable hinges.
-Circulation area A clear circulation area that is: A clear circulation area that is: A minimum area of 1.2 metres by 1.2 metres.
-A minimum width of 1 metre.
-The full length of the Located in front of the shower and the toilet. bathroom and a minimum length of 2.7 metres. et, basin and Clear of the toilet and basin. une door swing.
-The circulation area for the toilet and shower can overlap.
-The circulation area can include a shower area.
+Circulation area A clear circulation area that is: A clear circulation area that is: 1.2 A minimum width of 1 metre.
+The full length of the Located in front of the shower and the toilet. bathroom and a minimum length of 2.7 metres.
+Clear of the toilet, basin and Clear of the toilet and basin.
+The door swing.
+Clear of the toilet and basin.
+The circulation area can include The circulation area for the toilet and shower can overlap. a shower area.
 Path to circulation area A clear path with a minimum width of 900mm from the door opening to the circulation area.
 Not applicable.
 Shower A hobless (step-free) shower.
 A hobless (step-free) shower that has a removable shower screen and is located on the furthest wall from the door opening.
-Toilet A toilet located in the comer of the room.
+Toilet A toilet located in the corner of the room.
 A toilet located closest to the door opening and clear of the circulation area.
-Objective To ensure the c limited mobility.
-To ensure the design of dwellings meets the needs of people with imited mobility. he needs of people with
+Objective To ensure the d limited mobility.
+To ensure the design of dwellings meets the needs of people with limited mobility. ne needs of people with